Short Rib and Sausage Ragu

 Instructions

-• Heat the olive oil in a Dutch oven over medium-high heat until shimmering.
+- Heat the olive oil in a Dutch oven over medium-high heat until shimmering.
 Season the short ribs with oregano, garlic powder, sea salt, and freshly cracked pepper, to taste.
-Place into the hot Dutch oven and sear all sides of the short ribs, turning with tongs, until golden brown & the fat has rendered down, about 8-10 minutes.
-Transfer the ribs to a plate then pour off all but 1 teaspoon of grease.
+Place the ribs into the hot Dutch oven and sear all sides of them, turning with tongs, until golden brown & the fat has rendered, about 8-10 minutes.
+Transfer the ribs to a plate, then pour off all but 1 teaspoon of grease.

-• Remove from the oven and carefully transfer the ribs to a clean plate.
+- Remove them from the oven and carefully transfer them to a clean plate.
 When cool enough to handle, remove the meat from the bones and shred with fingers, discarding the fat and bones.

-• Remove the grease from the top of the sauce if any.
-Return the shredded meat to the sauce in the Dutch oven.
+- Return the shredded meat to the sauce in the Dutch oven.
 Bring the sauce to a simmer over low heat and stir in the vinegar.
 Taste and re-season with more vinegar, sea salt, and/or freshly cracked pepper, to taste.
-Serve over your cooked pasta of choice.
-Enjoy.

 I agree!
 The vinegar gave it such a great pop of flavor.
 I’m so glad you enjoyed the ragu.
 Thanks for taking the time to let me know.